revaturelabs/interviewquestions/Python/Python-Datatypes/String.md

 ---

-18.Predict the output of the following code?
+18.Predict the output of the following code.

 ```python
 str="Software engineer"